scrtlabs/secret.js/README.md

 1. MetaMask supports mobile!
 2. MetaMask supports Ledger.
 3. Currently MetaMask doesn't support clear-text signing of transactions, meaning users will not see what they're signing on and MetaMask will show them a scary warning when signing (see image).
 This will be solved on Shockwave Delta upgrade (September 2022).
-Until then you might want to "explain" this to users on your UI.
+Until then you might want to indicate this to users on your UI somehow.
 4. You might want to pass `encryptionSeed` to `SecretNetworkClient.create()` to use the same encryption key for the user across sessions.
 This value should be a true random 32 byte number that is stored securly in your app, such that only the user can decrypt it.
 This can also be a `sha256(user_password)` but might impair UX.
 5. See Keplr's [`getOfflineSignerOnlyAmino()`](#getofflinesigneronlyamino) for list of unsupported transactions.